NCAR/geocat-internal-testing/README.md

 1. Find or create the relevant subdirectory.
 For example, if your testing relates to `geocat-viz`, find or create a top level folder named `geocat-viz`.
 Then, create a subdirectory named something specific to the testing you're creating, such as `contourf`.
 All of the scripts, notebooks, and other files you create should be placed in this subdirectory.

 1. In your subdirectory, create a file named `README.md` and  describe the contents of the directory and the testing you're doing.
+Additionally, add a brief summary of your testing project to the `README.md` in the parent directory.

 1. Also create a minimal environment file called `environment.yml` that can run the notebooks in the directory.
 Make sure to update this file with all additional dependencies you might add during the development of your notebooks.

 ### Testing Feature Development